 Arlington, Texas, native Chris Farrell joined the Nashville Symphony viola section in 1999.
 Previously, he was a member of the Knoxville Symphony.
 Chris holds a Bachelor of Music degree from the University of North Texas and a Master of Music degree from Indiana University.
 He has been a member of ALIAS for nearly a decade and has led its Education and Community Outreach efforts since 2008.
 In 2015, ALIAS will present the world premiere of Chris’ String Quartet No. 2.

-ALIAS violinist Alison Gooding has been a member of the Nashville Symphony since 1998.
-With degrees from Florida State University and the University of Cincinnati College Conservatory of Music, she has also performed with the Columbus Symphony Orchestra and the Tallahassee Symphony Orchestra.
-Alison is a founding member of ALIAS and an active recording musician.
-She also dedicates significant amounts of time to music education and outreach.
-In this pursuit, she has served ALIAS, the Nashville Symphony and TPAC/Wolftrap Early Learning through the Arts.
-In addition, Alison is an adjunct faculty member at Belmont University.
-She has played in venues around the world; is the recipient of honors including the prestigious Mautz Award; and donates her time to various charitable organizations, including Big Brothers Big Sisters.
+Alison Gooding has been a member of the Nashville Symphony since 1998.
+With degrees from Florida State University and University of Cincinnati - College Conservatory of Music, she has also performed with the Columbus Symphony Orchestra and the Tallahassee Symphony Orchestra.
+She is continually involved with additional projects, and is a founding member of ALIAS Chamber Ensemble.
+An active recording musician, she also dedicates time to education, both through teaching and outreach.
+In this pursuit, she has served not only with the Nashville Symphony, but also as educational coordinator for ALIAS, and as a teaching artist with the TPAC/Wolftrap Early Learning through the Arts programs in Middle Tennessee.
+In addition, she is an adjunct faculty member at Belmont University.
+She has played in venues around the world, is the recipient of many honors, including the prestigious Mautz Award, and donates her time to various charitable organizations, including Big Brothers Big Sisters.

 Licia Jaskunas has been principal harpist with the Nashville Symphony since 1998.
-Previously, she played with the New World Symphony and spent several summer seasons with the Utah Festival Opera Company.
-She has also performed with orchestras of the Tanglewood Music Festival, the Pacific Music Festival and the Spoleto Festival.
-Licia studied at Indiana University and the Eastman School of Music.
-She was the winner of the American Harp Society’s National Competition in 1987.
+Previously, she played with the New World Symphony for two years and spent four summer seasons with the Utah Festival Opera Company.
+She also performed with orchestras of the Tanglewood Music Festival, the Pacific Music Festival, and the Spoleto Festival.
+She studied at Indiana University, and the Eastman School of Music and was winner of the American Harp Society's National Competition in 1987.

 Clarinetist Lee Levine has recorded chamber music for the Gasparo label, orchestral music for the Naxos label, and popular and commercial music for a number of Nashville’s top producers.
 She studied music at the Peabody Conservatory in Baltimore; is a recipient of Tanglewood Music Center’s Cabot Prize for Outstanding Instrumentalist; and earned two nominations for Outstanding Instrumentalist from Nashville Music Awards.
 Lee recently retired from a 30-year orchestral career, which included positions as principal clarinetist with the Bogota Philharmonic, the National Repertory Orchestra and the Nashville Symphony.
 She remains an active chamber musician and recording musician.